Living & Learning Center

 The Pachamama Living Learning Center facilitates the exchange of skills, knowledge, and experience, seeding practical ways to adapt and regenerate.
 It weaves together an international network of people, projects, and possibilities for collaboration and co-creation of a new paradigm.
 It plants seeds of a new story of hope nurtured through direct action.
 In addition to this it can offer additional revenue that can supplement the implementation costs of projects that also offer educational value to the public.

-2019 brought more than 25 volunteers to Pachamama.
-They not only contribute to delicious, healthy meals and hard work on the land, in the garden, nursery, cleaning, etc. They also bring a vital element of appreciation, fun, joy and learning!
-Volunteers also contribute R200 a week to the kitchen department to subsidize the cost of meals, and also have the option to rent a cabin at a discounted rate, helping to improve occupancy, especially during the quiet months.
-We have had very positive feedback from all volunteers this year, and are happy to continue the program next year.
+Volunteers not only contribute to delicious, healthy meals and hard work on the land, in the garden, nursery, cleaning, etc. They also bring a vital element of appreciation, fun, joy and learning!
+Volunteers contribute R250 a week to the kitchen department to subsidise the cost of meals, and also have the option to rent a cabin at a discounted rate, helping to improve occupancy, especially during the quiet months.

 This is a call to all those who would like to create change, collaborate, and co-create a new story.
 A story in which people live in harmony with each other and the natural world.
 A story in which the well being of future generations is safeguarded and secured.